-- (1) A person who supplies or offers to supply a video recording containing a video work in respect of which no classification certificate has been issued is guilty of an offence if the video recording or any spool, case or other thing on or in which the recording is kept contains any indication that a classification certificate has been issued in respect of that work unless the supply is, or would if it took place be, an exempted supply. - (2) It is a defence to a charge of committing an offence under paragraph (1) of this Article to prove - (a) that the accused believed on reasonable grounds - (i) that a classification certificate had been issued in respect of the video work concerned; or - (ii) that the supply was, or would if it took place be, an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law; or - (b) that the accused neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) contained the indication concerned. - (3) A person who supplies or offers to supply a video recording containing a video work in respect of which a classification certificate has been issued is guilty of an offence if the video recording or any spool, case or other thing on or in which the recording is kept contains any indication that is false in a material particular of any statement contained in the certificate, unless the supply is, or would if it took place be, an exempted supply.

-- (4) It is a defence to a charge of committing an offence under paragraph (3) of this Article to prove - (a) that the accused believed on reasonable grounds - (i) that the supply was, or would if it took place be, an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law; or - (ii) that the certificate concerned contained the statement indicated; or - (b) that the accused neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) contained the indication concerned.
+- (1) A person who supplies or offers to supply a video recording containing a video work in respect of which no classification certificate has been issued is guilty of an offence if the video recording or any spool, case or other thing on or in which the recording is kept contains any indication that a classification certificate has been issued in respect of that work unless the supply is, or would if it took place be, an exempted supply. - (2) It is a defence to a charge of committing an offence under paragraph (1) to prove - (a) that the accused believed on reasonable grounds - (i) that a classification certificate had been issued in respect of the video work concerned, or - (ii) that the supply was, or would if it took place be, an exempted supply by virtue of Article 3(4) or (5); or - (b) that the accused neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) contained the indication concerned. - (3) A person who supplies or offers to supply a video recording containing a video work in respect of which a classification certificate has been issued is guilty of an offence if the video recording or any spool, case or other thing on or in which the recording is kept contains any indication that is false in a material particular of any statement contained in the certificate, unless the supply is, or would if it took place be, an exempted supply. - (4) It is a defence to a charge of committing an offence under paragraph (3) to prove - (a) that the accused believed on reasonable grounds - (i) that the supply was, or would if it took place be, an exempted supply by virtue of Article 3(4) or (5), or - (ii) that the certificate concerned contained the statement indicated; or - (b) that the accused neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) contained the indication concerned.

-Penalties
+10 Penalties

-- (1) A person guilty of an offence under Article 5 or 6 of this Law shall be liable on conviction to a fine. - (2) A person guilty of an offence under any other provision of this Law shall be liable, on conviction, to a fine not exceeding one thousand pounds.
+- (1) A person guilty of an offence under Article 5 or 6 shall be liable on conviction to a fine. - (2) A person guilty of an offence under any other provision of this Law shall be liable, on conviction, to a fine of level 3 on the standard scale.13

-Offences by bodies corporate
+11 Offences by bodies corporate

-(1) Where an offence under this Law committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, any director, manager, secretary or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, he as well as the body corporate shall be guilty of the offence and shall be liable to be proceeded against and punished accordingly.

-(2) Where the affairs of a body corporate are managed by its members, paragraph (1) of this Article shall apply in relation to the acts and defaults of a member in connexion with his functions of management as if he were a director of the body corporate.
+- (1) Where an offence under this Law committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, any director, manager, secretary or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, he or she as well as the body corporate shall be guilty of the offence and shall be liable to be proceeded against and punished accordingly. - (2) Where the affairs of a body corporate are managed by its members, paragraph (1) shall apply in relation to the acts and defaults of a member in connection with the member's functions of management as if the member were a director of the body corporate.

-Entry, search and seizure
+12 Entry, search and seizure